bajamircea/bajamircea.github.io/_posts/2018-08-09-lower-bound.markdown

 `ForwardIterator` only where it could still be useful sometimes).

-# Non-homogenous predicate
+# Non-homogeneous predicate

-The comparison predicate used by `lower_bound` does not have to have the same type for both arguments, i.e. it does not have to be homogenous.
+The comparison predicate used by `lower_bound` does not have to have the same type for both arguments, i.e. it does not have to be homogeneous.
 The first argument is related to the `value_type` of the iterators, while the second argument is related to the type `T`, and sometimes these types are different.